ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Noctomancer/1st Level/Darkvision.md

 - **Duration**:
 	- 10 Turns.
 - **Effects**:
-	- *You touch a creature's eyelids granting them temporary darkvision.*
+	- *You touch a creature's eyelids granting them temporary darkvision.
+Their pupils turn a deep purple and their eyes adjust faster to changes in light.*
 	- For the duration of this psycast, the target creature has the following effects:
 		- They can see in [[Lighting#Dim Light|Dim Light]] within darkvision range as if it was [[Lighting#Normal Light|Normal Light]].
 		- They can see in [[Lighting#Darkness|Darkness]] within darkvision range as if it was [[Lighting#Dim Light|Dim Light]].